 DPPH, ABTS and Antibacterial Efficacy of Methanol Flower Extract of Peltophorum Pterocarpum (DC.)
 Backer ex K. Heyne

-ABSTRACT: Aim of the present study is to investigate the antioxidant and antibacterial potential of the methanol flower extract of Peltophorum pterocarpum.
-Method: Antioxidant activity was done through the DPPH and ABTS radical scavenging activity.
+ABSTRACT: Aim of the present study is to investigate the anti-radical activity and antibacterial potential of the methanol flower extract of Peltophorum pterocarpum.
+Method: Anti-radical activity was done through the DPPH and ABTS radical scavenging activity.
 The antibacterial activity of methanol flower extract was tested against Bacillus subtilis and Escherichia coli bacteria by agar well diffusion method.
-Results: The methanol flower extract of P. pterocarpum showed mild DPPH antioxidant activity and for ABTS radical scavenging assay presented remarkable antioxidant activity.
+Results: The methanol flower extract of P. pterocarpum showed mild DPPH anti-radical activity and for ABTS radical scavenging assay presented remarkable antioxidant activity.
 The crude flower extract of the selected plant specified significant zone of inhibition at 30 μg/well with 1.5 mm with respect to the positive control Streptomycin (2.2mm) against gram negative bacterium Escherichia coli when compare to the gram positive bacterium Bacillus subtilis.
-Conclusion: The present findings from the study could be the paveway for the further research work in detail.
+Conclusion: The current results of the study could serve as a basis for further research.

 Keywords: DPPH, ABTS, IC50, P. pterocarpum, Quercetin, B. subtilis, E. coli, Streptomycin